shakedzy/tic_tac_toe/README.md

  * Comprehend how to win a game
  * Block the opponent when poses a threat

+## Training:
+The ML code being used is imported from the [warehouse](https://github.com/shakedzy/warehouse) library I wrote.
- The agent is based on a [Double Deep Q-Network model](https://arxiv.org/abs/1509.02971v5), and is implemented with Python 3 and Tensorflow.
+The agent is based on a [Double Deep Q-Network model](https://arxiv.org/abs/1509.02971v5).

+Two types of agents were trained: a regular DDQN agent, and another which learns using [maximum entropy](https://bair.berkeley.edu/blog/2017/10/06/soft-q-learning/).
+They are named _'Q'_ and _'E'_ respectively.

 ## DDQN key formulas:
 The cost function used is: